jinyi-kuang/zotero-stat-app/README.md

-# app
+# Track your reading statistics in Zotero

-build an interactive web app to count how many papers you have read in zotero
+This app will show

-This app will help you
+- the total number of items in your Zotero library
-- track which paper you have read
+- the number of items in each collection
-- calculate the proportion of papers you have read
+- the top 10 recently added/modified items in your library